awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/mqtt-broker-emqx-component.md

 This broker implements the MQTT 5\.0 protocol\.
 It includes support for session and message expiration intervals, user properties, shared subscriptions, topic aliases, and more\.
 MQTT 5 is backwards compatible with MQTT 3\.1\.1, so if you run the [Moquette MQTT 3\.1\.1 broker](mqtt-broker-moquette-component.md), you can replace it with the EMQX MQTT 5 broker, and client devices can continue to connect and operate as usual\.

-<a name="note-local-mqtt-broker-mqtt-5-features"></a>MQTT 5 features are limited to communication between core devices and client devices, because the AWS IoT Core MQTT broker implements the MQTT 3\.1\.1 protocol\.
+<a name="note-local-mqtt-broker-mqtt-5-features"></a>MQTT 5 features are limited to communication between core devices and client devices, because Greengrass uses MQTT 3\.1\.1 to connect to the AWS IoT Core MQTT broker\.
 As a result, when you use the [MQTT bridge component](mqtt-bridge-component.md) to relay MQTT messages between AWS IoT Core and this MQTT 5 broker, messages use MQTT 3\.1\.1 instead of MQTT 5\.

 **Note**  <a name="client-device-component-context"></a>
 Client devices are local IoT devices that connect to a Greengrass core device to send MQTT messages and data to process\.
 For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.